cezarovici/goLayouter/README.md

     └── lib_test.go
 ```

-You can specify it in the input file as follows:
+The input file should be

 ```sh
 ! my_project